 Amazing little gadget gets all the juice out of lemons and limes, strains the seeds, fits into small places for storing.

 I used to avoid zesting until I found the microplane.
 With razor sharp teeth that allow for zesting in both directions, you can quickly zest citrus fruits, garlic, ginger and whole nutmeg–chocolate too!

 Electric Spice-and-Nut Grinder

-Spice and nut grinders are always helpful in baking.
+Spice and nut grinders are always helpful for baking.

-Because high-speed blenders are pricy big ticket item, I’d say technically this is a of nice to have instead of essential.
-But honestly, I can’t imagine not having my Vitamix in the kitchen.
-I know it saves time and utimately money too.
+Because high-speed blenders are pricy big ticket item, I’d say technically this is a nice to have instead of essential.
+But honestly, I can’t imagine not having my high speed blender in the kitchen.
+I know it saves time and ultimately money too.
 I was tired burning out standard blenders.
-Want a Vitamix?
+Want one??
 Be very good, and let Santa know.
-Get free standard shipping ($25US/$35CN) by calling 1-800-848-2649 and using the code 06-007033

 Don’t bother with a mini processor.
 They don’t work.

 If you’re working with larger batches or bread, a 6-quart mixer is helpful.
 I LOVE my red Kitchen Aid Stand Mixer!